MicrosoftDocs/mixed-reality/mixed-reality-docs/unreal-winRT.md

 }
 ```

+>[!CAUTION]
+> The DLL must be loaded before calling any of its functions.

 ### Building the game
-Build the game solution to launch the Unreal editor opened to the game project.
+1. Build the game solution to launch the Unreal editor opened to the game project:
-* In the **Place Actors** tab, search for the new **WinrtActor** and drag it into the scene.
+    * In the **Place Actors** tab, search for the new **WinrtActor** and drag it into the scene
-* Open the level blueprint to execute the blueprint callable function in the **WinrtActor**.
+    * Open the level blueprint to execute the blueprint callable function in the **WinrtActor**

 ![Configuring the DLL](images/unreal-winrt-img-06.png)

-In the **World Outliner**, find the **WindrtActor** previously dropped into the scene and drag it into the level blueprint:
+2. In the **World Outliner**, find the **WindrtActor** previously dropped into the scene and drag it into the level blueprint:

 ![Configuring the DLL](images/unreal-winrt-img-07.png)

-In the level blueprint, drag the output node from WinrtActor and search for **Open File Dialogue**, then route this from any user input.
+3. In the level blueprint, drag the output node from WinrtActor, search for **Open File Dialogue**, then route the node from any user input.
 In this case, Open File Dialogue is being called from a speech event:

 ![Configuring the DLL](images/unreal-winrt-img-08.png)

-[Package this game for HoloLens](unreal-uxt-ch6.md), deploy it, and run.
-When OpenFileDialogue is called from Unreal, a File Dialogue will open on the HoloLens prompting for a .txt file name.
-After saving, that file can be found from the **File explorer** tab in the device portal with the contents “Hello WinRT”.
+4. [Package this game for HoloLens](unreal-uxt-ch6.md), deploy it, and run.

+When Unreal calls OpenFileDialogue, a File Dialogue opens on the HoloLens prompting for a .txt file name.
+After the file is saved, go to the **File explorer** tab in the device portal to see the contents “Hello WinRT”.

 ## Summary

-The code in this document can be used as a starting point for using any WinRT code in Unreal.
-It allows you to save files to the HoloLens disk when user interaction is necessary to select the file name and location, using the same file dialogue you would find on Windows.
-More functions can be exported from the HoloLensWinrtDLL header and used in Unreal in the same way.
-Furthermore, the code in the DLL shows how to wait on any async WinRT code in a background MTA thread, which is often necessary to avoid deadlocking the Unreal game thread.
+We encourage you to use the code in this tutorial as a starting point for consuming WinRT code in Unreal.
+It allows users to save files to the HoloLens disk using the same file dialogue as Windows.
+Follow the same process to export any additional functions from the HoloLensWinrtDLL header and used in Unreal.
+Note the DLL code that waits on any async WinRT code in a background MTA thread, which avoids deadlocking the Unreal game thread.

 ## See also
 * [C++/WinRT APIs](https://docs.microsoft.com/windows/uwp/cpp-and-winrt-apis/)